watcol/drake/docs/language.md

 key = "value" # This is also a comment key2 = "# This is not a comment"
 ```

-### Empty statement
-Empty statement is a statement with nothing but [whitespaces](#terms).
-Empty
-statement has no effects to the semantics.

 ### Value Binding
 Value Binding is a statement which registers key/value pairs to current